A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Results

 In Figure~\ref{fig:SPARC_bestfit} and Figure~\ref{fig:BCG_bestfit} we show example comparisons between the best fit model predictions and observations, although there is no single best fit SIDM cross section model preferred by the selected 9 baryon-poor systems.
-Specifically, we select $\{\log\sigma_0/m,\log\omega\}$ in the parameter space that corresponds to the maximum likelihood in the galaxy-BCG joint fits for each of the four cases presented in Figure~\ref{fig:SIDMfit}.
+Specifically, we select $\{\log\sigma_0/m,\log\omega\}$ in the parameter space that corresponds to the maximum likelihood in the galaxy-BCG joint fits for each of the four cases presented in Figure~\ref{fig:SIDMfit_rutherford}-\ref{fig:SIDMfit_Moller}.
 We summarize the selected best fit $\{\log\sigma_0/m,\log\omega\}$ combinations in Table~\ref{tb:bestfit_param}, but we emphasize that those are not the only best fit SIDM cross section models preferred by the selected 7 galaxies and 2 BCGs.
 In Figure~\ref{fig:SPARC_bestfit} (Figure~\ref{fig:BCG_bestfit}) we compare the measured SPARC rotation curves (BCGs line-of-sight velocity dispersion radial profiles) with the example best fit results.
-Besfit fit models constrained jointly by 7 SPARC galaxies and 2 (6) BCGs are presented by solid (dashed) curves.
-The halo evolution time $t$ for each system is fixed as the peak of the KDE PDFs simulated by \textsc{Galacticus}, $\beta$ is fixed to unity for the gravothermal model, and $\rho_\mathrm{s}$ and $r_\mathrm{s}$ of each system are set as the best fit values marginalized over the fixed $\{\log\sigma_0/m,\log\omega,\beta,t\}$.
+The halo evolution time $t$, $\beta$ parameter for the gravothermal model, $\rho_\mathrm{s}$ and $r_\mathrm{s}$ of each system are set as the best fit values marginalized over the fixed $\{\log\sigma_0/m,\log\omega\}$.
 We confirm in Figure~\ref{fig:SPARC_bestfit} that those example best fit SIDM cross section models can reproduce all of the SPARC rotation curves well.
-Figure~\ref{fig:BCG_bestfit} shows that the example best fit cross section models presented in solid curves better reproduce the measured line-of-sight velocity dispersion for BCG A2667 and A2390 than the dashed models.
-However, the dashed models better describe the projected velocity dispersion measurements for the other four BCGs, especially for BCG A383.
+Figure~\ref{fig:BCG_bestfit} shows that the example best fit cross section models presented in red and magenta curves better reproduce the measured line-of-sight velocity dispersion for BCG A2667 and A2390 than the dashed models.
+However, the blue and cyan models better describe the projected velocity dispersion measurements for the other four BCGs, especially for BCG A383.
 As we have discussed in Section~\ref{sec:targetSelection}, we prefer to remain conservative about the baryonic effects in MS2137, A963, A383, and A611, that could significantly alter the halo gravothermal evolution.
 Therefore, in this work we do not claim the more stringent fit presented by the dashed curves as reliable.